preservim/vim-lexical/README.markdown

                     \ })
 ```

-Then to quickly configure these settings for Vim for the current buffer,
-enter the command:
+Then to quickly configure Vim for the current buffer, enter the command:

 ```vim
 :LexMed